AzadMazad/clusSearch/README.md

 ```bash
 ~/path/to/clusSearch/exec.sh parameter_file
 ```
 An example parameter file (`parameter_file_example`) and all necessary data for the corresponding example run is provided with the distribution.
-Use this example parameter file when executing the pipe for a quickstart example run.
+Use this example parameter file when executing the pipe for a quickstart example run, and consider increasing the parameters `num_cores` and `max_mem`, as they are set quite low to avoid unaware users freezing their computers.
 For a detailed description of the parameter file and all parameters, see [Parameters](#Parameters) section.

 During its execution, clusSearch will create a tab separated dataframe for each region passed, adding columns with new information as it proceeds through the workflow.
 For a detailed description of every pipeline step, see [Steps](#steps) section f.